rstacruz/cheatsheets/xpath.md

 ```

 ### Operators
-Use operators to make conditionals.
+Use comparison and logic operators to make conditionals.

 ```sh
 # Comparison